 A DNO Party respondent explained that they are supportive; however the Working Group has not considered an alternative approach as part of the change.
 Under this proposal the costs are simply moved to be allocated by scaling.
 This respondent felt that this should be further reviewed by the Working Group.

 Another DNO Party noted that they do not agree with the principles of DCP 206 and also do not agree that a customer should be “protected” from changes in the network configuration that affect modelled investment needs.
-We also do not agree that it is prudent to remove signals that are intended to drive demand away from congested areas of the network.
+They also do not agree that it is prudent to remove signals that are intended to drive demand away from congested areas of the network.

 This respondent further explained that it is difficult to agree with the principles of this change as the methodology was always intended to include the forecast of future investments in the networks to address the growth of demand.
 If this element of the charge is removed there is a need to develop an alternative approach to demonstrate the locational impact on customers connecting to the networks.